Author: Olga Karavaeva

 After the rupture, the ice would reform, thus restoring Lake Missoula until the next breach of the dam.
 Geologists estimate that the flooding and ice dam reformation cycle lasted 55 years on average, with the existing evidence of at least 25 massive floods.

 Multnomah Falls has two drops -- the upper drop of 542 feet (165 meters) and the lower drop of 69 feet (21 meters).
-Together with the gradual 9 foot (3 meter) cascade in between they make up the overall height of 620 feet (189 meters).
+Together with the gradual 9 foot (3 meters) cascade in between they make up the overall height of 620 feet (189 meters).
 This is the tallest waterfall in Oregon, and the 137th tallest among both seasonal and year-round waterfalls in the United States according to the World Waterfall Database.
 Among year-round waterfalls, Multnomah Falls is often regarded as the second tallest.

 Multnomah Falls does not have the seasonality of the majority waterfalls in Oregon.
 Natural underground springs from Larch Mountains provide water throughout the year.
 Rainfalls and melting snow also contribute to the water flow, making Multnomah Falls larger, wider and louder during winter and spring.

 Another prominent feature of the location is the 45-foot (14-meter) Benson Bridge 105 feet (32 meters) above the lower cascade.
-The bridge was named after Simon Benson, a prominent Portland businessman and philanthropist of Norwegian decent, who owned the land in the early 1900s and funded the construction of the footbridge in 1914.
+The bridge was named after Simon Benson, a prominent Portland businessman and philanthropist of Norwegian descent, who owned the land in the early 1900s and funded the construction of the footbridge in 1914.
 Before his death, Benson donated Multnomah Falls to the City of Portland, which then transferred ownership to the USDA Forest Service.

 Total height: 620 feet (189 m)